-Whether you are aiming for increased sales, more efficient production, better use of IT or simply a reliable team that can solve its own problems, training is often the best solution.
-Training can turn an employee from mediocre to good, and make a good person excellent.
+Whether you are aiming for increased sales, more efficient production, better use of IT or simply a reliable team that can solve its own problems, business training is often the best way to help your staff develop their skills.
+Training can turn an employee from mediocre to good, and make a good employee excellent.

 A systematic approach starts by identifying where training can most benefit your business, before planning the best way to get the results you want.